How To Look At A House

 To learn more, go to our blog post What does the new Florida smoke alarm law require?

-Also, see our blog posts Does pushing the test button on a smoke alarm test the smoke sensor device inside? and Can the smoke sensors in a home security/fire alarm system replace the smoke alarms required by the building code?
+Also, see our blog posts Is it illegal to disconnect a smoke alarm? and Where should smoke alarms NOT be installed? and Does pushing the test button on a smoke alarm test the smoke sensor device inside? and Can the smoke sensors in a home security/fire alarm system replace the smoke alarms required by the building code?

 • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • •